SimonEnsemble/PoreMatMod.jl/README.md

 `PoreMatMod.jl` is licensed under the [MIT license](./LICENSE).

 ## Installation
-`PoreMatMod.jl` is a registered pakcage and can be installed by entering the following the in package manager.
+`PoreMatMod.jl` is a registered Julia package and can be installed by entering the following line in the Julia REPL when in package mode (type `]` to enter package mode):

 ```
 (v1.6) pkg> add PoreMatMod